Frequently Asked Questions

 If the House of Representatives fails to elect a President by Inauguration Day, the Vice-President Elect serves as acting President until the deadlock is resolved in the House.

 A tie is a statistically remote possibility, even in smaller States, and would not be known until late November or early December, after a recount and after the Secretary of State for the State had certified the election results.
-But if a state’s popular vote were to end in a tie between candidates, State law would determine what procedure would be followed in breaking the tie (See 3 U.S.C. section 5).
+But if a state’s popular vote were to end in a tie between candidates, State law in place before the general election would determine what procedure would be followed in breaking the tie (See 3 U.S.C. §5).

 Following the November 2017 election, one candidate for a Virginia House of Delegates seat was ahead by two (2) votes.
 Since the results were so close, there was a recount which found that one (1) vote had been miscounted.
 After the recount, the candidates had the same number of votes.
 Following State law, they drew lots for a winner.
 The candidates put their names on individual pieces of paper and put the pieces in a bowl.
 A neutral third party pulled a name out of the bowl and that candidate was declared the winner.

 A very close finish could also result in a run-off election or legal action to decide the winner.
 Just like a tie, State law determines how the winner is decided, and would be conclusive in determining the selection of electors.
-The law provides that if States have laws to determine controversies or contests as to the selection of electors, those determinations must be completed at least six days before the meeting of the electors.
+The 2022 Electoral Count Reform Act provided for expedited court action if one of more of the candidates disputes the election results so that the electors can be appointed no later than six (6) days before the meeting of the electors.

 None.
-A candidate’s concession speech does not impact the states’ duties and responsibilities related to the Electoral College system.
+A candidate’s concession speech does not impact the States’ duties and responsibilities related to the Electoral College process.

-Under federal law an objection to a state’s electoral votes may be made to the President of the Senate during the Congress’s counting of electoral votes in January.
-The objection must be made in writing and signed by at least one Senator and one member of the House of Representatives.
+Under Federal law, an objection to a state’s electoral votes may be made to the President of the Senate during the Congress’s counting of electoral votes in January.
+The objection must be made in writing and signed by at least one-fifth of the Senators and one-fifth of the members of the House of Representatives.
+Only two grounds for objection are acceptable: that the electors of the State were not lawfully certified under a certificate of ascertainment, or that the vote of one or more electors has not been regularly given.
 Both the Senate and the House of Representatives debate the objection separately.
-Debate is limited to two hours.
 After the debate, both the Senate and the House of Representatives rejoin and both must agree to reject the votes.

+Under a previous version of the statute (which required only that one member of each chamber sign the objection), Congress broke to consider objections from the 2004 and 2020 Presidential elections.
 In January 2005, Ohio’s 20 Electoral votes were challenged.
 After debate, the Senate and the House failed to agree to reject the votes.
 Ohio’s 20 Electoral votes for President Bush and Vice President Cheney were counted.
+In January 2021, despite objections to the Electoral votes in numerous States, no objection was sustained and all votes were counted.

 I am serving overseas in the U.S. military.
 How do I cast my vote in this year’s Presidential election?